-This concentration covers speechmaking and rhetorical analysis, providing direction for students interested in sales. marketing. strategic communication, politics, or developing advanced skills to use in emerging media and the "gig economy."
-When Forbes ranks the top skills sought by employers each year, public speaking and argument analysis are perpetually the two skills most desired in potential hires, both of which are central to the study of speech communication. communication Speech students may particularly concerned with issues surrounding deliberation, civic engagement, developing their critical thinking skills to benefit their communities, their nations, and the planet.
+This concentration covers speechmaking and rhetorical analysis, providing direction for students interested in sales, marketing, strategic communication, politics, or developing advanced skills to use in emerging media and the "gig economy."
+When Forbes ranks the top skills sought by employers each year, public speaking and argument analysis are perpetually the two skills most desired in potential hires, both of which are central to the study of speech communication.
+Speech communication students may be particularly concerned with issues surrounding public deliberation, civic engagement, and developing their critical thinking skills to benefit their communities, their nations, and the planet.